 Contact Cardinal Health for Help

 We understand that caring for someone struggling with an addiction can be extremely taxing mentally and physically.
 Family and friends of a drug user are often the ones who show their loved ones they need help.
 By showing them affection and showing them how their addiction has affected you, there is a chance they will seek treatment.
 If you or a loved one is struggling with addiction, we can help.
 At Cardinal Recovery, our team is dedicated to helping our patients regain control of their lives.
 Begin the healing journey by filling out this form or calling us at (855) 501-2201.
 Our staff is available any time, day or night, to assist you.
-We are the best in the Midwest, and we proudly serve the Franklin, Indiana community and patients from across the United States.
+We are the best in the Midwest, and we proudly serve the South Bend, Indiana community and patients from across the United States.